openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/err/README.md

 *   Restart the above procedure for the EBGP peering between DUT:Port-2 and ATE:Port-2

-***`b.
+***`d.
 Expected behavior when "Administrative Reset" Notification sent to the peer and ERR policy isnt attached.`***
 *   Follow the same process as RT-1.35.6.a.
 However since the ERR policy isn't attached, expected behavior is the same as RT-1.35.2.b